robinvdvleuten/php-lazy-event-dispatcher/README.md

 }
 ```

-You'll then can register any _lazy_ event listeners like this;
+You'll then can register any "lazy" event listeners like this;

 ```yaml
 services: